Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Slash_commands.md

 **Expected**

-The user account should get connected to the MS Teams account and the same should reflect in the RHS on MM.
+The user account should get connected to their MS Teams account and the same should reflect in the RHS on MM.
-After step 2,the account should get disconnected and the user should be able to view the `connect account` button in the RHS on MM.
+After step 2,the user account should get disconnected from their MS Teams account and the user should be able to view the `connect account` button in the RHS on MM.